Search test library by skills or roles

 For intermediate/ experienced candidates, we customize the assessment questions to include advanced topics and increase the difficulty level of the questions.
 This might include adding questions on topics like

-• Designing custom object-oriented structures.
+• Designing complex systems with object-oriented principles.

-• Optimizing code for performance.
+• Optimizing code with efficient data structures.

 The coding question for experienced candidates will be of a higher difficulty level to evaluate more hands-on experience.